Merimetso-Code/EmbeddedAutomotiveSecurity/README.md

 * https://www.nxp.com/design/development-boards/automotive-development-platforms/mpc57xx-mcu-platforms/mpc5748g-development-board-for-secure-gateway:DEVKIT-MPC5748G

-It is expected that all students have a latop/computer running an up to date version of the Micorosft Windows 10 Operating System.
+It is expected that all students have a latop/computer running an up to date version of the Microsoft Windows 10 Operating System.

 ## Contact Details